What Does it Take to Be a Historian?

 - State Historical Society Director

 In 2016, there was an estimated number of 3,300 jobs in the United States for Historian.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Historian by 2026.
-There will be an estimated 300 positions for Historian per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Historian are South Carolina, Utah, and Colorado.
 Watch out if you plan on working in New Jersey, Wisconsin, or Washington.
 These states have the worst job growth for this type of profession.